We’re here to make ‘art where you live’

-Since opening in 2004, we have created socially engaged artworks, projects and programmes, from our base in Birmingham.
-We take pride in our approach of making ‘art where you live’ at our home at The Edge in Deritend/Highgate, in our city, our region and across the world.
+Since opening in 2004, we have created socially engaged projects and programmes, from our base in Birmingham.
+We take pride in our approach of making work that creates a difference to people at our home at The Edge in Deritend/Highgate, in our city, our region and across the world.

-Friction Arts is an Arts Council England’s National Portfolio Organisation.
+Friction is an Arts Council England’s National Portfolio Organisation.
 It also receives funding from arts funders, local authorities and the public sector, the private sector, the National Lottery and from trusts and charities.
+We take creative approaches to make projects that help people develop their selves, their lives and their careers.
 Friction was formed as a non-profit organisation with the aim of ‘creating a world where creativity and equality are flourishing’.

 Our philosophy

 • Who am I?
-Why am I making this artwork/project?
+Why am I making this project?
 What’s the interest, the driver behind it

 • Who are we together?
 How do our (partners, other artists, stakeholders, participants) agendas coincide?